 What is Salami?

-There’s no hard historical evidence showing where it originated, but because many different European areas of the Roman Empire have salami producing traditions that go back many hundreds of years, it’s thought to have originated from Roman times.
+There’s no hard historical evidence showing where it originated.
+But because many different European areas of the Roman Empire have salami producing traditions, it could have originated during Roman times.

 Salami is prepared by mixing the meat ingredients with fat, spices and herbs such as garlic , which is encased in a sausage skin and left to cure for many months… sometimes even years.
 The curing process dries the contents of the salami and enriches its flavour and texture.